 Staff and Faculty Success

-Creating an environment in which excellence and opportunity thrive will attract and keep talent and create conditions where staff and faculty can do their best work, individually and collaboratively.
-We will seek recognition for the excellence and innovation this culture fosters, pursuing an increase in faculty and staff external awards of 10% per year and a 15% increase by 2030 in the number of recipients of highly prestigious academic awards and national academies members.
+Building a welcoming community where excellence and opportunity thrive will attract and retain talent and create conditions in which staff and faculty can do their best work, individually and collaboratively.
+We will seek recognition for the excellence and innovation this culture fosters, pursuing an increase in faculty and staff external awards, particularly the number of recipients of highly prestigious academic awards and national academies membership.

-Objective 1
+No. 1

 Strategies/Actions